martinwechselberger/martinwechselberger.github.io/_pages/research.md

 author_profile: true
 ---

 My research program focuses on the development of geometric methods for multi-timescale dynamical systems.
-By combining **Geometric Singular Perturbation Theory (GSPT)** with techniques from algebraic geometry (blow-up) and non-autonomous dynamics, I aim to uncover the mechanisms behind complex rhythms and critical transitions in nature.
+By combining **Geometric Singular Perturbation Theory (GSPT)** with techniques from algebraic and differetial geometry and non-autonomous dynamics, I aim to uncover the mechanisms behind complex rhythms and critical transitions in nature.

 ## Current Research Grants